 “There’s been obvious recent efforts made to help with the suburb’s viability as a place to live, rather than just commute.”

-On the plus side, the modern attitudes to urban planning have made quite a few positives both to Macquarie Park’s environment and layout.
-It’s greener than you might think – there’s an emphasis on implementing an increased range of nice parklands which are all kept in very good condition – and the extended greenery of Lane Cove National Park is right on the suburb’s doorstep.
+It’s greener than you might think – there’s an emphasis on implementing an increased range of nice parklands which are all kept in very good condition – particularly in the suburb’s north over the motorway.

 Likewise, Macquarie Park’s range of amenities continues to grow.
 Efforts are being made to make the suburb almost entirely self-sustained, so that you won’t have to go anywhere else for your daily needs.
-Macquarie Centre is its focal point for shopping and retail, and is very well-equipped, with all major supermarkets and department stores represented as well as a mix of other stores (including cinemas) as well.

 In terms of housing, Macquarie Park is almost entirely mid & high-density apartments.
 Those looking for extra space to raise the kids will be disappointed; there essentially no detached housing, and only a small supply of semi’s/townhouses (less than 10% in total in the entire suburb), and the lack of living space and schools makes for a suburb that’s not really suited for families.